Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-10-13-IntegerBijections.md

 $$

 \\
-are now old-friend the left xorshift.
+our now old-friend the left xorshift.
 And to find a generic inverse we simply need to compute $M^{\beta-1}$.

 {% highlight c %}